lukeramljak/charsibot.py/README.md

 ## Testing the Bot

 When testing the bot locally, make sure to stop the existing bot process, to prevent running multiple instances of the bot.
-Optionally, create a test branch and new Discord application to avoid bot downtime.
+Optionally, create a test branch and a new Discord application to avoid bot downtime.